 New marine safety system for the Maroochy River

-A new marine safety system is now in place on the Maroochy River.
+A new marine safety system has been put in place for the Maroochy River.

 Some key elements of this new system are: